hasundue/vim-keycasty/README.md

-# vim-keycast
+# vim-keycasty
-Keycast plugin for Vim/NeoVim
+An experimental keycast plugin for Vim/NeoVim.